brandonbloom/jseg/README.md

   - We already need to reshape data from our APIs.
   - Solve durability, caching, and transmission at another layer.
 - Query
-  - Since dataset is small, assume it's OK to do aggressive recursive fetches.
+  - Since dataset is small, assume it's OK to aggressively over-satisfy gets.
+- Change Notifications
+  - Wrap with domain-level store API and implement your own coarse-grain notifications for key entities.

 ## API